adminpdx/-Majestic-Woods-/README.md

 * An ALL text format of original By-Laws and CCR's for Majestic Woods South Association, LTD.

-* Const.
+* Arch.
 CCRs applicable to lot # 37 ONLY.

 Additional files added as needed.